Ngima-Muraguri/pitch-app/README.md

 5. Licence

 ### Description
-Imagine you had only one minute to market yourself or give a great pitch in any field.
+Imagine you had only one minute to market yourself or give a great pitch in any field. <br>
 This is a flask news app that allows a user to create an account and add their short pitches in different categories

 ### BDD